Ewan-D/beginnersBase11ty/README.md

 thought into where everything lives and how it is named.

 #### index.njk
-  - custom filter (found in .eleventy.js) to get the top(num) from an array in this case the posts. the filter differs from 11tys in an attempt to make it more readable, to my eyes.(I am sure this won't backfire...)
+  - custom filter (found in .eleventy.js) to get the top(num) from an array in this case the posts. the filter differs from 11tys in an attempt to make it more readable, that is to my eyes.(I am sure this won't backfire...)
   - custom 'tagFilter' to filter out a given tag or tags (pass an array if more than one)

 #### _data
-  - this folder includes a file named 'data.json' for the sites metadata to use in the head for example: <meta name="author" content="{{ meta.author.name }}.
-I am guessing this helps with seo etc? very nice how 11ty's data cascade just sorts this all out!
+  - this folder includes a file named 'data.json' for the sites metadata to use in the head for example: <meta name="author" content="{{ meta.author.name }}
+    as well as for the rss feed.
+Make sure to update this file to match the details of your site.

 #### package.json
   - script "npm run build" to get started. if you are wondering the -o is output